Removing State from Network Functions

 The data store can be, for example, RAMCloud.
 RAMCloud is a distributed key-value storage system with high-speed storage for large-scale applications.
 It is designed for many servers needing low-latency access to a durable data store.
 RAMCloud is suitable for low-latency access as it’s based primarily on DRAM.
 RAMCloud keeps all data in DRAM.
 As a result, the network functions can read RAMCloud objects remotely over the network in as little as 5μs.

-Stateless network functions may not be helpful for all but are valid for standard network functions that can be re-designed statelessly.
-Stateful network functions are useful for a stateful firewall, intrusion prevention system, network address translator, and load balancer.
-Removing the state and placing it on a database brings many advantages to network management.
+Stateless network functions may not be helpful for all, but they are valid for standard network functions that can be redesigned statelessly.
+Stateful network functions are helpful for a stateful firewall, intrusion prevention system, network address translator, and load balancer.
+Removing the state and placing it in a database brings many advantages to network management.

 As the state is accessed via a data store, a new instance can be launched, and traffic is immediately directed to it, offering elasticity.
 Secondly, resilience, a new instance, can be spawned instantaneously upon failure.
 Finally, as any instance can handle an individual packet, packets traversing different paths do not have asymmetric and multi-path routing issues.